spryker/robotframework-suite-tests/README.md

 ---
 ## Tast Tagging
 When adding a new test or extending the coverage of an existing test (UI or API) - add the tag for the covered feature.
 The tag should be named the same as the corresponding feature in the Release App.
-E.g. if you create a new test that touches Marketplace Agent Assist feature, you sould add tags `marketplace-agent-assist` and `marketplace-merchantportal-core`.
+E.g. if you create a new test that touches Marketplace Agent Assist feature, you should add tags `marketplace-agent-assist` and `marketplace-merchantportal-core`.